Welcome to Scream Logbook

 ./configure && make && make install

-should put the final binary into your bin
+make install should put the final binary into your bin folder.

 Installing Libraries